QuantEcon/lecture-python-advanced.myst/lectures/calvo_tom.md

 A plan $\vec \mu^A$ (here the superscipt $A$ is for Abreu) is said to be **self-enforcing** if

-- the consequence of disappointing private agents' expectations at time
+- the consequence of disappointing the representative agent's expectations at time
   $j$ is to **restart**  plan $\vec \mu^A$  at time $j+1$
 - the consequence of restarting the plan is sufficiently adverse that it forever deters all deviations from the plan